-5. Prioritised Action Plan
+5. Prioritised Action Plan26

-Impact identified and group(s) affected Action planned Expected outcome Measure of success Timeframe NB: These actions must no ow be transferred to service or business plans and moni tored to ensure they achieve the outcomes identified.
-Disabled parents and parents with children who have a disability may find it more difficult to participate in the consultation process Consultation documentation made available in accessible formats and this should be advertised more widely.
+Impact identified and group(s) affected Action planned Expected outcome Measure of success Timeframe NB: These actions must no ow be transferred to service or business plans and moni tored to ensure they achieve e the outcomes identified Disabled parents and parents with children who have a disability may find it more difficult to participate in the consultation process Consultation documentation made available in accessible formats and this should be advertised more widely.
 Parents who are unable to attend a public meeting will be able to access information online or over the telephone Nurseries will be encouraged to identify families who need additional support to access the information materials.
 The council will also liaise with PaCC and Amaze and any adult/parent disability groups.
 Greater participation in the consultation by disabled parents and parents whose children have a disability.
-Increased proportion of responses to consultation made by parents with a disability Before and during consultation period Previous consultation processes either did not sufficiently engage Continue to explore other methods of engagement with ethnic Greater participation in the consultation by parents from ethnic Increased proportion of responses to consultation made by Before and during consultation period
+Increased proportion of responses to consultation made by parents with a disability Before and during consultation period Previous consultation processes either did not sufficiently engage Continue to explore other methods of engagement with ethnic Greater participation in the consultation by parents from ethnic Increased proportion of responses to consultation made by Before and during consultation period with ethnic minority families or those who did provide a response were unwilling to divulge their ethnicity however there was an increased percentage of ethnic minority families responding to recent consultations. minority communities in order to continue increasing responses to the consultation, including the use of the EMAS service to reach out to communities to communicate the proposals in the consultation and the potential impact on their community.
+Highlight that there is a translation function on the council's website so that consultation information can be available in different languages.
+Hard copy consultation materials to be made available in different languages as required. minority families. parents from ethnic minorities.
+Some communities may not be adequately represented in public meetings or in the responses to the consultation.
+Encourage communities in all areas of the city to engage in the consultation process and provide alternative methods for them to respond.
+Increased participation in the consultation from communities less likely to participate in the past.
+Responses received to the consolation from parents living in all areas in the city.
+Before and during consultation period Ensure that families with English as an additional language are aware of the Advice and support sought from the EMAS team and others with links to various More Families with English as an additional language aware of the Greater number of responses to consultation from this group.
+Before and during consultation period consultation and are able to participate. communities where there are a number of families with English as an additional language.

-with attack with a street main auto familia manage frage attach 1

-with ethnic minority minority communities minority families. parents from ethnic

-families or those who in order to continue minorities.

-did provide a response increasing responses

-were unwilling to to the consultation,

-divulge their ethnicity including the use of the

-however there was an EMAS service to reach

-increased percentage out to communities to

-of ethnic minority communicate the

-families responding to proposals in the

-the consultations. consultation and the

-potential impact on

-their community.

-Highlight that there is a

-translation function on

-the council's website

-so that consultation

-information can be

-available in different

-languages.

-Hard copy consultation

-materials to be made

-available in different

-languages as required.

-Encourage

-communities in all

-Some communities areas of the city to Increased participation

-may not be adequately engage in the in the consultation from Responses received to

-represented in public consultation process communities less likely the consolation from Before and during

-meetings or in the and provide alternative to participate in the parents living in all consultation period

-responses to the methods for them to past. areas in the city.

-consultation. respond.
-F

-•

-Ensure that families Advice and support More Families with Greater number of

-with English as an sought from the EMAS English as an responses to Before and during

-additional language are team and others with additional language consultation from this consultation period

-aware of the links to various aware of the group.

-consultation and are able to participate. communities where there are a number of families with English as an additional language.
 Highlight that there is a translation function on the council's website so that consultation information can be available in different languages.
 Hard copy consultation materials to be made available in different languages as required. consultation and able to participate.